material-components/material-components-android/docs/components/SideSheet.md

   *   [Class source](https://github.com/material-components/material-components-android/tree/master/lib/java/com/google/android/material/sidesheet/SideSheetBehavior.java)

 ### Standard side sheet example

-The following example shows a standard side sheet in its collapsed and expanded states:

 `SideSheetBehavior` works in tandem with `CoordinatorLayout` to let you display content in a side sheet, perform enter/exit animations, respond to